-To let the teacher provide additional useful information for the student, we propose a decoupled consistency in a multi-teacher framework, where the consistency regularization is enforced between decoupled students and teachers with different network initialization and training conditions.
-It has been shown that mutual learning between two models with different initialization can provide additional knowledge to each other, and hence improves performance for model distillation in fully supervised scenario~\cite{zhang2018deep}.
-Our multi-teacher framework also shares some merits with co-training~\cite{blum1998combining,nigam2000analyzing,qiao2018deep}, which trains multi-view models for the classification task by using disjoint splits or views of the training data or other advanced techniques.
-One advantage of our decoupled student-teacher framework over the existing co-training methods is that, for each view, the single model performance is increased by the "shadow" teacher model with zero learning costs.
+To let the teacher provide additional useful information for the student, we further propose a decoupled consistency in a multi-teacher framework, where the consistency regularization is enforced between decoupled students and teachers with different network initialization and training conditions.
+We argue that the strongly coupled student-teacher in the existing perturbation-based methods~\cite{laine2016temporal,tarvainen2017mean} can limit the capacity of the model, due to the high similarity between them.
+We introduce a framework to decouple the students and teachers, by forming them in a closed circle.
+In this way, the teacher does not teach the student that generated it anymore, but teaches the next student in a circle manner.

-Our contribution is four-fold: (1) We present a certainty-driven consistency loss (CCL) that exploits the uncertainty of the model predictions for the consistency regularization, we further show that different logits in a certain prediction are not equally valuable for the student to learn, which has not been explored before in semi-supervised learning.
-(2) We propose two novel approaches – Filtering CCL and Temperature CCL , Filtering CCL enforce consistency on the reliable targets by filtering out uncertain predictions, Temperature CCL reduce the magnitudes of gradients on the uncertain ones and let the model pay less attention on matching noisy logits.
-(3) We introduce a combined method, FT-CCL, that utilizes both approaches and shows robustness to noisy labels; since the noisy labels can be ignored in both hard and soft way, and thus the model can benefit from the most reliable predictions.
-Extensive experiments demonstrate the advantages of our proposed method over a few state-of-the-art semi-supervised deep learning methods.
-Extensive experiments demonstrate the advantages of our proposed method over a few state-of-the-art semi-supervised deep learning methods.
+Our contribution is four-fold: (1) We present a certainty-driven consistency loss (CCL) that exploits the uncertainty of the model predictions for the consistency regularization, which has not been explored before in semi-supervised learning.
+(2) We propose two novel approaches Filtering CCL and Temperature CCL: Filtering CCL enforces consistency on the reliable targets by filtering out uncertain predictions; Temperature CCL reduces the magnitudes of gradients on the uncertain targets and lets the model pay more attention on learning certain ones.
+(3) We introduce a combined method, FT-CCL, that utilizes both approaches and shows robustness to noisy labels.
+Since the noisy labels can be ignored in both hard and soft way, and thus the model can benefit from the most reliable predictions.
+Extensive experiments demonstrate the effectiveness of our proposed method.
 (4) We introduce a decoupled multi-teacher framework to encourage the teacher provide additional new knowledge for the student.
 The decoupled consistency and multi-teacher framework further boosts the performance.